Armando Veve for Reader's Digest

 The sea cucumber’s slothlike speed should make it easy prey.
 But this bottom-feeder possesses a secret weapon.
 When under threat by, say, a crab, some sea cucumber species shoot out their guts—their intestines and respiratory tracts, and even their reproductive organs!—from their anuses.
 Believe it or not, certain predators find this appetizing.
 As they dig in, the sea cucumber hides under a rock or in the sand and plots its escape.
-Going on with life after you’ve literally spilled your guts isn’t easy, and afterward the sea cucumber finds itself in a kind of suspended animation for a few months, regenerating its organs and getting ready to escape the next unsuspecting crab.
+Going on with life after you’ve literally spilled your guts isn’t easy, and afterward, the sea cucumber finds itself in a kind of suspended animation for a few months, regenerating its organs and getting ready to escape the next unsuspecting crab.
 Too gross?
 Try taking a look at these 12 animals species that are probably smarter than you.